 These plants are good low-maintenance plants for hot dry spaces with good drainage.
 If grown on damp, heavy soil most eryngiums tend to flop and become a dull, grey-green.

 However, eryngiums are very diverse: there are over 240 species worldwide.
 Try growing one or two sea holly in the driest hot spots you have.
 Some even do well on clay.

 - Water sea holly plants deeply, but infrequently during the first season of growth to encourage the tap root to grow deep into the soil (which is the key contributor to sea holly survival during droughts).
-Otherwise, they thrive on benign neglect.
-In fact, an excessively fertile soil makes plants lanky, so withhold fertilizer and extra watering.
+Otherwise, they thrive happily on benign neglect.
+In fact, fertile soil makes plants lanky, so withhold fertilizer and extra watering.

 As with many blue flowers, sea holly (eryngium attracts butterflies.
 If you use this in a coastal garden, consider planting your eryngiums near a fence or building to provide a butterfly-friendly windbreak.

 The genus Eryngium belongs to the Apiaceae plant family.
 This family contains edible plants like sweet fennel as well as poisonous plants like the water hemlock.
 The common denominator of the Apiaceae family is that the plants have hollow stems, and that they produce compound umbels, which are small flowers that radiate from a single stem.
 From The Spruce

 Some interesting sea holly trivia: the first known artist self-portrait in the history of Western art, by Albrecht Durer, shows him as a gallant, well dressed young man who is holding in his hand a sprig of sea holly.
 In Germany sea holly signifies man’s fidelity and is sometimes considered to be an aphrodisiac.
 Some art historians think that this portrait was painted as a gift to his betrothed Agnes Frey*, whom he married shortly after.